 \section{Abstract}

 Given a non-singular action $\Gamma \curvearrowright (X,\mu)$, we define the $*$-algebra $\mathbb C_{\rm fp}[\Gamma \curvearrowright X]$ of operators of finite dynamical propagation associated with this action.
-This assignment is completely canonical and only depends on the measure class of $\mu$.
+This assignment is completely canonical and depends only on the class of measures of $\mu$.
 We prove that the algebraic crossed product $L^{\infty}X \rtimesalg \Gamma$ surjects onto $\mathbb C_{\rm fp}[\Gamma \curvearrowright X]$ and that this surjection is a $\ast$-isomorphism whenever the action is essentially free.
 As a consequence, we canonically characterize ergodicity and strong ergodicity of the action in terms of structural properties of $\mathbb C_{\rm fp}[\Gamma \curvearrowright X]$ and its closure.
 We also use these techniques to describe the Roe algebra of a warped space in terms of the Roe algebra of the (non-warped) space and the group action.
 We apply this result to Roe algebras of warped cones.

-\section{Introduction}
+\section{INTRODUCTION}

 The Roe algebra and the uniform Roe algebra of a metric space are $C^*$-algebras that encode coarse geometric features of the space.
 They essentially go back to \cite{RoeIndexI,RoeIndexII,RoeMAMS} and have been studied extensively in the fields of index theory, operator algebras, and coarse geometry.
-In a recent breakthrough it was shown that in the (fundamentally important) setting of uniformly locally finite metric spaces, the uniform Roe algebra completely remembers the coarse equivalence class of the underlying space \cite[Theorem 1.2]{baudier2022uniform}.
+In a recent breakthrough, it was shown that in the (fundamentally important) setting of uniformly locally finite metric spaces, the uniform Roe algebra completely remembers the coarse equivalence class of the underlying space \cite[Theorem 1.2]{baudier2022uniform}.